 Vision Statement: Restoring quality of life, one person at a time.
 Mission Statement: The Life Adult Day Center enhances life and encourages independence for adults through health, social and supportive services.

 The Board is made up of volunteer citizens from the Stillwater community.
-Meetings are on the third Tuesday from 12-1 p.m. in the months of January, March, May, July, and September.
+Meetings are on the fourth Wednesday from 12-1 p.m. in the months of January, March, May, July, and September.
 The Annual meeting is held in November.
 All meetings are open to the public.
-NOTICE of CHANGE of MEETING DATE: Next meeting will be NOV.
-13, 2018 at 12:00p.m.
-Our 2018 board members are: Shelley Gladden Cindy Melancon Valerie Zayat-Bloodgood Margaret Keener Kendra Moreland Patty Armbruster Gladeen Allred Keri Bruce Brandee Hancock Meg Busteed Emily Roberts Mike Schaller
+Our 2019 board members are: Shelley Gladden Cindy Melancon Valerie Zayat-Bloodgood Margaret Keener Kendra Moreland Patty Armbruster Gladeen Allred Keri Bruce Brandee Hancock Meg Busteed Emily Roberts Mike Schaller

 Meeting Agenda: Director’s Report Financial Report Old Business New Business Adjournment